Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/apply-interactions-bindings.md

+---
+uid: input-system-apply-interactions-bindings
+---

-# Apply Interactions to Bindings
+# Apply interactions to bindings

 When you create Bindings for your [Actions](actions.md), you can choose to add Interactions to the Bindings via the Editor, or via code.